 Remember to pick a long date range in the top right corner once the report has run or else these stats will unreliable.

 Using the comparison tool will highlight the best and worst days of the week.
-This can help craft ideal time bid adjustments in Google AdWords and when to boost social media activities:
+This can help craft ideal time bid adjustments in Google Ads and when to boost social media activities:

 Advanced Google Analytics Time Reports